Fernando Verdasco has won $12,231,985 in his entire career so far.

-Watching the match you could see cases of Verdasco apparently NOT hitting the ball (he let the ball bounce twice when it seemed he could have easily hit) in a crucial point during first set tiebreak.
+Watching the match you could see cases of Verdasco apparently NOT hitting the ball (he let the ball bounce twice when it seemed he could have easily hit) in a crucial point during the first set tiebreak.

 Verdasco lost the match.

-Richard Gasquet/Fernando Verdasco were initially priced at average 2.4 odds (41% probability to win the match) and they moved to 7.7 (13%!) as if they had almost no chance against Juan Sebastian Cabal/Robert Farah.
+Richard Gasquet/Fernando Verdasco was initially priced at average 2.4 odds (41% probability to win the match) and they moved to 7.7 (13%!) as if they had almost no chance against Juan Sebastian Cabal/Robert Farah.

 Verdasco lost the match.